 - Make sure you have a feed attached to the campaign or ad group you’ll put the ads in.

-- Select Ads & extensions and click the plus button.
+- Select Ads & assets and click the plus button.

 - Select Upload display ads.